cypress-io/code-coverage/README.md

   // add other tasks to be registered here

   // IMPORTANT to return the config object
-  // with the any changed environment variables return config
+  // with the any changes
+  return config
 }
 ```